jhillyerd/dotvim/README.md

 dotvim
 ======

-Platform agnostic, Vundle enabled, Golang friendly Vim configuration
+Platform agnostic, Plug enabled, Golang friendly Vim configuration

-The vimrc is designed to be scalable in the sense that it will not blow up if plugins are not installed, or if Vundle is missing entirely.
+The vimrc is designed to be scalable in the sense that it will not blow up if plugins are not installed, or if Plug is missing entirely.

 ## Unix Full Installation